-The U.S. government programs Global Entry and TSA PreCheck provide shortcuts through airport and border security for low-risk travelers, allowing them to avoid long lines.
-Many travel rewards cards now offer credits that can either pay for or help pay for the application fees for Global Entry or TSA PreCheck.
-The Platinum Card from American Express and the Ritz-Carlton Rewards Credit Card both offer credits for either Global Entry or TSA PreCheck.
+The U.S. government’s TSA PreCheck and Global Entry programs provide shortcuts through airport and border security, allowing eligible travelers to avoid long lines.
+They aren’t free, but some travel rewards cards now offer credits that can either pay for or help pay for the TSA PreCheck or Global Entry application fees.

 12. Travel and emergency assistance

 When traveling in unfamiliar territory, it can be difficult knowing where to go when you need help.
 Travel emergency assistance, provided by some travel rewards cards, can help you with referrals for travel questions or even medical or legal emergencies when you are away from home.

 Whether you are on a road trip to a different state or driving in another country, you never know when you might run out of gas or end up with a flat tire.
 It’s nice to know you have this benefit available if you need it.

 14. Trip delay reimbursement

 Trip delays are usually out of our control.
 Trip delay reimbursement, however, can take the sting out of a delay by helping with expenses that occur as a result.